-This information will help you get ready for your Lutathera treatment at Memorial Sloan Kettering (MSK).
+This information will help you get ready for your Lutathera treatment at MSK.
 Lutathera is a type of peptide receptor radionuclide therapy (PRRT).

 Lutathera is a medication used to treat neuroendocrine tumors.
 It can help make the tumors grow more slowly or stop them from growing.
 It can also help manage symptoms caused by the tumors.

 Lutathera is a radioactive targeted therapy.
-This means that it has 2 main parts: a radioactive part and a tumor-targeted part.
+It has 2 main parts: a tumor-targeted and a radioactive part.

 - The tumor-targeted part helps the medication fight just the tumor cells, not your normal cells.
 This helps keep the medication from damaging healthy parts of your body.